 If you’re in charge of coming up with the next big idea, these tips on how to facilitate a brainstorming session will make your life a bit easier.
-Here are strategies for a brainstorming meeting gets the creative results you’re after.
+Here are strategies for a brainstorming meeting to get the creative results you’re after.

 Brainstorming sessions run the risk of wasting everyone’s time if they’re not well managed.
 Put these tactics to work for you and you’ll leave the room with actionable ideas.